YottaDB/YDBDoc/GTMAdminOps/gde.rst

 * Can be a global name ending with a wild card ("*"), for example, abc* represents the set of global nodes which have abc as the starting prefix.
 * Can be a subtree of a global name, for example, abc(1) represents a subtree of the global ^abc.
 * Can be a subscript range, for example, abc(1:10) represents all nodes starting from ^abc(1) up to (but not including) to ^abc(10).
 * A global name can be one to 31 alphanumeric characters.
-However, the combined length of a global and its subscripts is limited to 1,019 bytes (the maximum key size supported by GT.M).
+However, the combined length of a global and its subscripts is limited to 1,019 bytes (the maximum key size supported by YottaDB).
 Note that the byte length of the subscripted global specification can exceed the maximum KeySize specified for its region.
 * Maps to only one region in the Global Directory.

-*REGIONS*
+**REGIONS**

-The REGIONS section contain mappings of database region.
-A region is a logical structure that holds information about a portion of a database, such as key-size and record-size.
+The REGIONS section contains mappings of the database.
+A region is a logical structure that holds information about a portion of the database, such as key-size and record-size.
 A key is the internal representation of a global variable name.
 In this chapter the terms global variable name and key are used interchangeably.
 A record refers to a key and its data.

 A Global Directory must have at least one region.
 A region only maps to a single segment.
 More than one name may map to a region.